 How many visitors did we get to our website yesterday?
 How many leads did we generate from our new e-book?
 How are we performing compared to our goals for the week?
 These are the rallying questions heard throughout marketing departments around the world.

 Along with all the numbers comes even better data on what works and what doesn’t.
-Here are ten of the most amazing stats on inbound marketing that we collected from all over the community of inbound marketers.
+Here are ten of the most amazing inbound marketing stats that we collected from all over the community of inbound marketers.

 1) Blogging and Lead Generation